Floorp-Projects/Floorp/mobile/android/android-components/components/service/firefox-accounts/README.md

 ### Start coding

-> This tutorial is for version 0.15 of the FxA client.

 First you need some OAuth information.
 Generate a `client_id`, `redirectUrl` and find out the scopes for your application.
 See Firefox Account documentation for that.